jnk0le/cortexm-AES/README.md

 No cmake yet.

 ## notes
-- Do not use ECB cipher mode for anything more than 16 bytes of plaintext data per key.
+- Do not use ECB cipher mode for any serious encryption.
-- Do not blindly trust in timming constantness of LUT based ciphers since it depends on many factors that are unknown or just implementation defined like section placement or pipeline suprises (you need to verify it, especially before use in production).
+- Do not blindly trust in timming constantness of LUT based ciphers since it depends on many factors that are unknown or just implementation defined like section placement or pipeline suprises (you need to verify it, especially where is `.data` section).
 - LUT tables have to be placed in deterministic memory section, usally TCMs and non-waitstated SRAMs (by default it lands in .data section)
+- FLASH memory is unsafe even on simplest cortex m0(+) as there might be a prefetcher with a few entry cache (like stm32l1)
 - None of the currently available implementations protects against power/EMI analysis attacks.
 - do not use cortex-m3 and cortex-m4 implementations on cortex-m7 since it is slower and will introduce timming leaks.
 - Unrolled ciphers might perform slower than looped versions due to (usually LRU) cache pressure and flash waitstates. (like STM32F4 with 1K ART cache and up to 8WS)
 - input/output buffers might have to be word aligned due to use of ldm,stm,ldrd and strd instructions.
-- for optimization gimmicks refer to [pipeline cycle test repo](https://github.com/jnk0le/random/tree/master/pipeline%20cycle%20test) (ignore comments insidie code here - they are likely outdated)
+- for optimization gimmicks refer to [pipeline cycle test repo](https://github.com/jnk0le/random/tree/master/pipeline%20cycle%20test) (ignore old comments inside code here - they are likely outdated)
 - included unit tests don't cover timming leaks (performance difference on different runs may not be a data dependent ones)
 - asm functions (and CM*.h headers) can be extracted and used as C only code, but that may require extra boilerplate code (structures etc.)

 ## implementations

+### CM0_sBOX

+192,256 bit keyschedules and decryption are not ready yet

+1668 cycles per block encryption on 0ws cortex-m0

+### CM0_FASTMULsBOX

+Faster than CM0sBOX only when running on core with single cycle multiplier (used for predicated reduction in mixcolumns multiplication)

+192,256 bit keyschedules and decryption are not ready yet

+1626 cycles per block encryption on 0ws cortex-m0

 ### CM3_1T